-Purchasing property for the first time can be overwhelming.
+Purchasing a house for the first time can be confusing.
 Let me help you.
-E-mail me at EdKarazin@remax.net .
+E-mail me at EdKarazin@remax.net to get some free information.

 RE/MAX Performance can walk you through closing - (919) 924-4991